frontenddogma/web-development-glossary/manuscript/s.md

 : Content that defines the scope of headings and footers, marked up through the `article`, `aside`, `nav`, and `section` elements.
 Each sectioning content element potentially has a heading and an outline.&nbsp;§

 Secure context
 : A `Window` or `Worker` for which certain minimum standards of authentication and confidentiality are met.
-Many Web APIs and features are accessible only in a secure context.
+Many web APIs and features are accessible only in a secure context.
 The primary goal of secure contexts is to prevent MITM attackers from accessing APIs that could further compromise the victim of an attack.&nbsp;[‡](#m-secure-context)

 Secure Shell
 : A cryptographic network protocol for operating network services securely over an unsecured network.
 Typical applications include remote login and command execution, but any network service can be secured with SSH.
 SSH provides a secure channel over an unsecured network in a client-server architecture, connecting an SSH client application with an SSH server.
 The protocol specification distinguishes between two major versions, referred to as SSH-1 and SSH-2.
 The standard TCP port for SSH is 22.&nbsp;[†](#w-ssh)